 - Polygon POS bridge uses a proof of stake (PoS) consensus algorithm for network security.

 - Nomad is an optimistic bridge.
 It uses optimistic verification where messages are optimistically signed on the origin chain and a timeout period is enforced on the destination.
-During this period, a set of actors called watchers can inspect the messages and flag any detected fraud.
+During this period, a set of actors called watchers can inspect the messages and flag any detected risks.

 Local verification is when the counterparties in a cross-chain interaction verify the state of one another.
 If both deem the other valid, the cross-chain transaction is executed, resulting in peer-to-peer cross-chain transactions.
 Cross-chain swaps using local verification are often referred to as atomic swaps.